MicrosoftDocs/cpp-docs.it-it/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parametri

-*POS*
+*POS*<br/>
 Numero di posizione o indice dell'elemento a cui fare riferimento nel vettore.

 ### <a name="return-value"></a>Valore restituito